 Agitation and paranoia require a gentle, soothing approach, so don’t be persuaded to raise your voice or get frustrated.
-Play calming music, keep noise to a minimum and speak in soft tones.
+Don’t dismiss their feelings – let them know you’re here for them and that they’re safe, play calming music, keep noise to a minimum and speak in soft tones.

 It can be shocking to hear someone you love use inappropriate language, or display unwanted behaviour.
 Don’t react if your parent says or does something completely out of the ordinary, and try not to make a big deal out of it.
 Keep reminding yourself that it is not your loved one behaving in this way, but their illness.

 Don’t feel ashamed if you find your loved one’s behaviour too challenging for you to cope with.
 Not everyone is a natural caregiver, so if this isn’t your strength, seek out professional in dementia care.
-Many adult children are terrified of the idea of putting their parents into residential care, but nowadays there are increasing numbers of care at home options.
+Many adult children are worried about putting their parents into residential care, but nowadays there are increasing numbers of care at home options.

 For a generation used to independent living, private live-in care is a good option as it allows the person to stay in familiar surroundings, surrounded by treasured objects and mementoes, while receiving 24/7 care.
 A dedicated live-in carer, with elderly care and dementia training, provides companionship, security, reassurance and personal assistance throughout the day and night.

-It isn’t “giving up” to employ a live-in care worker for your much-loved parent.
+It isn’t “giving up” to employ a live-in care worker.
 Some families simply do not thrive on an overturning of the traditional parent/child relationship.
 Or perhaps you just can’t afford to take the necessary amounts of time off work.
 Maybe you live too far away to be of much practical assistance.
-Whatever your reasons, your parent will almost certainly be happier surrounded by their own familiar things in their own home, rather than face the confusion and uncertainty of a residential home.
+Whatever your reasons, professional help can relieve you from additional responsibilities, stress and frustrations and provide peace of mind that your loved one is safe and supported.